 If you get what you want, then it doesn't really matter if you cover up sex trafficking in order to enable it.

-You'll notice this with folks like Alex, where when they're in opposition to the main institutional power structure, they're all about principle.
+Where when they're in opposition to the main institutional power structure, they're all about principle.

-Shit is very simple, and red lines are super easy to draw because they don't really matter.
+Shit is very simple and red lines are super easy to draw because they don't really matter.

 Ron Paul can make all kinds of demands based on principle, and then when nothing gets done, everyone can just move along.